BayAreaMetro/eps-projects/data-lake/eps-dashboard/README.md

 **Monthly Clipper Transactions**

 Borh the total number of clipper transcations and the total number of clipper fare only transcations are important.
-There must be 20 million of each month to avoid higher fees.
+There must be 20 million of each every month to avoid higher fees.